-IFS Therapy UK: Stroud and Online Drop-In Healing Circles
+In person and Online Drop-In community Healing Circles

-Join us in person in Stroud, Gloucestershire, or online (if you’re based in UK/Ireland) for our IFS Drop-In Community Healing Circles.
+Join us in person in Stroud, Cheltenham, Cirencester - or online (if you’re based in UK/Ireland) - for our IFS Drop-In Community Healing Circles.
 These sessions offer a supportive space to explore your Internal Family System, connect with others, share experiences, and embark on a journey of personal growth and emotional well-being.
+New Circles are being formed in other places too - please be in contact if you’d like to form one in your area!

-IFS Drop-Ins are open healing circles based on Internal Family Systems (IFS) therapy, enhanced by the power of community.
-They provide a gathering where we come together to explore our inner parts and facilitate inner harmony.
+IFS Drop-Ins are open donation based healing circles based on Internal Family Systems (IFS) therapy.
+They provide a gathering where people come together to connect, heal in relationship and experience the power of community.

 Why Participate in IFS Healing Circles?